-A street's rhythm is greatly changed by the addition of out-of-scale houses.
+The addition of out-of-scale houses significantly changes a street's rhythm.
 While its massing, scale, and height may be typical for new infill in other areas of Austin, it is not compatible with contributing historic buildings in this district.
-Overall, the design is in conflict with design standards for scale, massing, and height.
+Overall, the design conflicts with scale, massing, and height standards.